AndreDrummer/tree-view/README.md

 A new Flutter project designed to render companies' assets disposition in a tree view structure interface.

-The difference here is that the app does not use ANY external library but nevertheless values the performance and user experience.
+The app does not use ANY external library to build the tree but nevertheless esteems the performance and user experience.

 ## Table of Contents